dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-overview.md

 - Note: Message TTL can also be set for a given queue at the time of component creation.
 Look at the specific characteristic of the component that you are using.

-### Communication with applications not using Dapr
+### Communication with applications not using Dapr and CloudEvents
 For scenarios where one application uses Dapr but another doesn't, CloudEvent wrapping can be disabled for a publisher or subscriber.
 This allows partial adoption of Dapr pubsub in large applications that cannot adopt Dapr all at once.
 For more information see [how to use pubsub without CloudEvent]({{< ref pubsub-raw.md >}}).

 ### Publish/Subscribe API